Finding aid created by: EL

 The majority of our archival and manuscript collections are housed offsite and require advanced notice for retrieval.
 Researchers are encouraged to contact us in advance concerning the collection material they wish to access for their research.

 Because of their fragile condition, parts of the collection are restricted.
-These items have been placed in Box 9.
-Photocopies have been made and filed in the appropriate locations in Boxes 1, 2, 3, 4, and 8.
+These items are boxed separately at the end of the collection.
+Photocopies have been made and filed in the appropriate locations in the other boxes.

 Written permission must be obtained from SCRC and all relevant rights holders before publishing quotations, excerpts or images from any materials in this collection.